 - View things critically and make your own conclusions.

 - Play games and solve puzzles.

-- Develop an open mind, be receptive to everything that is around you, socialise, travel, discover things, and be passionate about life.
+- Develop an open mind, be receptive to everything that is around you, socialize, travel, discover things, and be passionate about life.

-Foods rich in omega-3 are, without a doubt, the best foods to encourage neurogenesis.
+Foods rich in omega-3 are, without a doubt, the best foods that may help regenerate your neurons.

-Hormones like serotonin, dopamine, or oxytocin, generated during these intimate moments, promote the creation of new nerve cells.
+Hormones like serotonin, dopamine, or oxytocin that are generated during these intimate moments may help promote the creation of new nerve cells.

-- Meditation improves certain cognitive abilities, such as attention span, memory and concentration, for example.
+- Meditation may help improve certain cognitive abilities such as attention span, memory, and concentration.

-- It helps us to be present, to channel stress and anxiety.
+- It helps us to be present and channel stress and anxiety.

-- Also, when we meditate, our brain starts to work differently; it boosts alpha waves, which little by little, create gamma waves.
-These waves improve relaxation which, in turn, helps stimulate brain connectivity and neurogenesis.
+- Also, when we meditate, our brain starts to work differently.
+This helps boost alpha waves which, little by little, create gamma waves.
+These waves may help improve relaxation which, in turn, may help stimulate brain connectivity and neurogenesis.

-Despite the fact that learning to meditate requires some time and practice, achieving it is the best natural medicine for our minds and well-being.
+Despite the fact that learning to meditate requires some time and practice, practicing it is the best natural medicine for our minds and well-being.

-To conclude, as you can see, these 5 key things are easy to do, fun to put into practice and very beneficial for your brain’s health.
+To conclude, as you can see, these 5 key things are easy to do, fun to put into practice, and may be very beneficial for your brain’s health.

-If you would like to find out more about neurogenesis, we suggest you watch the following video:
+If you’d like to find out more about neurogenesis, we suggest you watch the following video: